 Chelsea Foot and Ankle?

-We respect you and your time and are committed to improving your quality of life by offering comprehensive services at reasonable prices customized to meet your unique needs.
+To us, our patients and our team are family, and you can expect to be treated like the VIP you are.
+We respect you and your time and are committed to improving your quality of life by offering comprehensive services at reasonable prices customized to meet your needs.

 - Prescription creams.
 Prescription creams that contain glycopyrrolate may help hyperhidrosis that affects the face and head, but they are not as effective in the foot.

 - Nerve-blocking medications.
 Some oral medications block the chemicals that permit certain nerves to communicate with each other.
 This can reduce sweating in some people.
-Possible side effects include dry mouth, blurred vision and bladder problems.
+Possible side effects include dry mouth, blurred vision, and bladder problems.

 - Antidepressants.
 Some medications used for depression can also decrease sweating.
 In addition, they may help decrease the anxiety that worsens the hyperhidrosis.

 - Botulinum toxin injections.
 Treatment with botulinum toxin (Botox, Myobloc, others) temporarily blocks the nerves that cause sweating.
 Your skin will be iced or anesthetized first.
 Each affected area of your body will need several injections.
-The effects last 6 – 12 months, and then the treatment needs to be repeated.
+The effects last six to 12 months, and then the treatment needs to be repeated.
 This treatment can be painful, and some people experience temporary muscle weakness in the treated area.